 Cross-Platform-Development Hardware/IoT Management Open-Source failures/mistakesSee in schedule: Thu, Jul 29, 13:45-14:15 CEST (30 min) Download/View Slides

 With OctoPrint I've created an open source web interface for consumer 3d printers that allows to control all aspects of the printer and ongoing print job and is extensible by plugins.
 OctoPrint is written in Python and installed by end users on their own devices.
-In this talk I want to give a short overview of the architecture, provide some insights into the various challenges of developing and maintaining such a piece of end user facing software in Python and how I tackled them.
+In this talk I want to provide some insights into the various challenges of developing and maintaining such a piece of end user facing software in Python and how I tackled them.

 I have found that maintaining software targeted at end users that are not necessarily very tech affine in general can be a somewhat challenging experience with unique problems that you wouldn't expect when developing software for more tech affine groups.
 I want to share my experiences so that others may learn from them and hopefully also don't repeat my mistakes.

 No knowledge about 3d printing or particular Python tooling is required.